The Dickey Health and Wellness Center offers multiple services to promote women's health.

 Birth Control Counseling and Prescribing Consultation

 Students can make an appointment for contraceptive counseling.
-You and your nurse practitioner will use this appointment to decide if hormonal contraception is appropriate and if a Well Woman Visit is required based on medical guidelines.
-The prescribed contraception options that are available at the health center are oral contraceptives, the Depo Provera injection and Nexplanon.
-An education DVD on contraception options is also available for viewing at the health center.
+Your medical provider will use this appointment to decide if hormonal contraception is appropriate and if a Well Woman Visit is required based on medical guidelines.
+The prescribed contraception options that are available at the health center are oral contraceptives, the Depo-Provera injection and Nexplanon.

 All women's health services are by appointment only.
 Please call (813) 253-6250 or come by the Dickey Health and Wellness Center to schedule.